BlakeMScurr/Rail-Towns/src/content/blog/overview/wingatui.md

 This applies to buildings near boundaries as well as tall buildings.
 Currently, you cannot build within 2m of a property boundary (see [2GP](https://2gp.dunedin.govt.nz/plan/pages/plan/book.aspx?hid=1660) rule 15.6.13.1), but under our proposal, you can build anywhere on your property if you have your neighbour's consent:
 > Buildings must setback 2m from the property boundary unless all neighbours whose property is within 2m of the building consent.

-Notice how the new rule doesn't actually allow any new construction unless the neighbours approve it?
+Notice how the rule maintains existing protections while making consents more streamlined?
 Similarly for height, [2GP](https://2gp.dunedin.govt.nz/plan/pages/plan/book.aspx?hid=1660) rule 15.6.6.1 means no one can build above certain points on their property.
 We keep those exact restrictions, but allow neighbours to lift them if they want to.
 Under our proposal:
 > A building requires the consent of a nearby resident if it intersects any line rising at 45 degrees from a point 2.5m above any point on that resident's property.

 This may be confusing, so we've built a tool to let you explore how much you can build on your property under our proposal.
 Select the property you're interested in by zooming in on the left hand side, and you'll see a 3D model of how much you can build under our proposal.
 You can toggle your neighbours on and off to see what it looks like if they consent or not.